bitraidyt/Kokusen-Client/README.md

-# ⚡ KokusenClient
+# ⚡ Kokusen Client

 ## 📖 Description

-**KokusenClient** is a lightweight, open-source utility mod for Minecraft Fabric 1.21.11.
+**Kokusen Client** is a lightweight, open-source utility mod for Minecraft Fabric 1.21.11.
 Inspired by the Black Flash (黒閃) technique from Jujutsu Kaisen – a distortion in space where cursed energy is applied within one-millionth of a second – KokusenClient delivers precise, high-speed modifications to enhance your gameplay experience.

 **KokusenClient** features toggleable modules including Sprint, Flight, NoFall, Fullbright, ESP, X-Ray, KillAura, Scaffold, AutoTool, and many more.
 Built for performance and stealth, this client is perfect for players who want complete control over their Minecraft experience.